ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 Quick Start
 ===========

-In this section, it's showed how to create a plugin from scratch with the template command provided by |sdk|.
+In this section, it's shown how to create a plugin from scratch with the template command provided by |sdk|.
 With this template, you can easily customize your application to extended |alfasim| functionality.

 This allows you to experience the complete creation of a plugin workflow in a short time.